Background China

 The URA project actively propels scientific research, advances collaborative vision-building methodologies (so called Raumbild approach), and engages in science-policy dialogues.
 Embracing an interdisciplinary approach, the scientific research spans socio-spatial practices, circular economy, landscape, ecosystems, and migration.
 Goal of the Raumbild planning process is envisioning a sustainable future for the urban-rural continuum.
 Due to pandemic-related travel restrictions, the URA project shifted to a Sino-German comparative approach, adding Nordhausen in Thuringia as a case study.
 Workshops were held in Nordhausen, serving as pivotal testing grounds until the consortium was finally able to conduct further Raumbild workshops in Huangyan, China, specifically in the Urban-Rural Living Labs.

-Collaborating with the project’s partner, ICLEI, URA strives to facilitate effective communication between scientists and politicians on diverse sustainable development goals.
+Collaborating with the project’s partner ICLEI, URA strives to facilitate effective communication between scientists and politicians on diverse sustainable development goals.
 The Raumbild planning process for Huangyan aims to impact the policy level, facilitated through the collaborative development of a policy paper with UN-Habitat.
 Additionally, the forthcoming steps involve dissemination efforts, including organizing an international event in Shanghai and hosting a final conference in Berlin, both scheduled for 2024.
-These initiatives underscore our unwavering commitment to bridging the gap between research and actionable policy measures, paving the way for a more sustainable urban-rural future.
+These initiatives underscore the unwavering commitment of the project team to bridging the gap between research and actionable policy measures, paving the way for a more sustainable urban-rural future.

 Prof. Dr. Philipp Misselwitz